3 observations after Sixers lose to Bucks despite Bona's 28-point night

 Another Sixer headed down the tunnel late in the third quarter.
 Walker walked off very gingerly after appearing to grab in pain at the area around his right ankle and asking to be subbed out.
 He did not return, although Nurse told reporters postgame Walker was diagnosed with a heel contusion and cleared to play.

 The Bucks restored a double-digit lead on an AJ Green three early in the fourth quarter.
-Shortly after, Nurse got ejected.
+Shortly after, Nurse got ejected when he was called for two technical fouls in a span of 18 seconds.

-He seemed to pick up a technical foul for voicing his disagreement about a goaltending call on Bona.
-Nurse's second tech came just 18 seconds later.
+“Bona blocked a shot,” Nurse told reporters.
+“They called a goaltend.
+I looked up at the screen and then right after I saw it, I did a wave.
+And the ref at the other end, JB (DeRosa), I guess saw me do the wave.
+That was the first one.
+And then when (crew chief Mitchell Ervin) walked by me for the second time, I said, ‘Open your eyes.’ … I kind of mumbled it.
+I didn’t really say it very loud.
+I didn’t raise my voice all night, actually.
+Kind of quick.”

+Ervin said in a postgame pool report that Nurse’s first technical was for “profanity directed at the game official” and the second was for “derogatory comments directed at the game official.”

 Assistant coach Bryan Gates took charge for the rest of the game, the Bucks maintained their lead, and the Sixers ultimately set a new season high with 10 straight losses.